Now, why should we care? What does the practical significance of this have to do with anything?

 because there's a lot of pressure in the aorta,

-to get blood to the organs in the lower limbs.
+will enlarge tremendously to get blood to the organs

-Some blood will back up into the subclavian arteries,
+and lower limbs so blood will back up into the subclavian arteries

 go through the internal thoracic arteries on either side of our sternum

-move down to the organs and the lower limb.
+move down to the organs in the lower limb.